Quick start

 Registration of the indemnification statement.

 Here you can add your very first object!
 You do this by entering the URL for a website that you have permission to scan.
 The next screenshot will show you an example of what this could look like.
+Here we add our dummy URL https://mispo.es.
+Feel free to add this URL, as it is part of our testing environment.

-Adding your first object.
+Adding your first object with dummy URL.

 The plugins in OpenKAT have various scan levels to indicate if they are more or less intrusive for the objects that are scanned.
 Here you can find two examples of a less intrusive plugin (DNS zone) and a more intrusive plugin (Fierce).
 This level of intrusiveness is indicated by the number of paws, where more paws is more intrusive.